LeBogoo/Terminol/README.md

 # Terminol

-This is a simple terminal emulator written in JavaScript.
+This is a simple terminal like website written in JavaScript.

 You can use it for whatever you want!